glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 "preloadGlowV1=true" has been passed in, then the rewards-simulator will open the file at 'v1-data.json' and merge it with the input provided by the user.

-If the input provided by the user is blank, then the data inside 'v1-data.json' will be used as the entire input.
+If the input provided by the user is empty, then the data inside 'v1-data.json' will be used as the entire input.

 The process for merging involves: